History of education in Scotland: Impact of the Reformation

 After the Reformation, Scotland's universities underwent a series of reforms associated with Andrew Melville, who returned from Geneva to become principal of the University of Glasgow in 1574.
 A distinguished linguist, philosopher and poet, he had trained in Paris and studied law at Poitiers, before moving to Geneva and developing an interest in Protestant theology.
 Influenced by the anti-Aristotelian Petrus Ramus, he placed an emphasis on simplified logic and elevated languages and sciences to the same status as philosophy, allowing accepted ideas in all areas to be challenged.
 He introduced new specialist teaching staff, replacing the system of "regenting", where one tutor took the students through the entire arts curriculum.
-Metaphysics were abandoned and Greek became compulsory in the first year followed by Aramaic, Syriac and Hebrew, launching a new fashion for ancient and biblical languages.
+Metaphysics was abandoned and Greek became compulsory in the first year followed by Aramaic, Syriac and Hebrew, launching a new fashion for ancient and biblical languages.
 Glasgow had probably been declining as a university before his arrival, but students now began to arrive in large numbers.
 He assisted in the reconstruction of Marischal College, Aberdeen, and in order to do for St Andrews what he had done for Glasgow, he was appointed Principal of St Mary's College, St Andrews, in 1580.
 The University of Edinburgh developed out of public lectures were established in the town 1540s on law, Greek, Latin and philosophy, under the patronage of Mary of Guise.
 These evolved into the "Tounis College", which would become the University of Edinburgh in 1582.
 The results were a revitalisation of all Scottish universities, which were now producing a quality of education the equal of that offered anywhere in Europe.
 Under the Commonwealth, the universities saw an improvement in their funding, as they were given income from deaneries, defunct bishoprics and the excise, allowing the completion of buildings including the college in the High Street in Glasgow.
 They were still largely seen as a training school for clergy, and came under the control of the hard line Protestors, who were generally favoured by the regime because of their greater antipathy to royalism, with Patrick Gillespie being made Principal at Glasgow.
 After the Restoration there was a purge of the universities, but much of the intellectual advances of the preceding period was preserved.
 The five Scottish universities recovered with a lecture-based curriculum that was able to embrace economics and science, offering a high quality liberal education to the sons of the nobility and gentry.
 It helped the universities to become major centres of medical education and would put Scotland at the forefront of Enlightenment thinking.